Practical tips and tools for growing a business

 Canva

 Canva is a very convenient tool for creating designs, presentations and social media posts, which is easy to understand even for those who are not familiar with Photoshop functions.
-The program offers various design samples for all situations in life, so all you have to do is supplement the sample with appropriate text, an icon or an image that you can upload yourself or choose from Canvas's range of free visual materials.
+The program offers various design samples for all situations in life, so all you have to do is add appropriate text, an icon or an image to the sample, which you can upload yourself or choose from Canvas's range of free visual materials.

 In the program, it is also possible to save the company's characteristic color shades or favorite designs - thus you will always be able to prepare design solutions suitable for your brand identity.
 Similar to Notion, Canva also has a commenting and collaboration option, so your colleagues or employees will also be able to participate in the material development process.
 For social media posts, it is possible to create a publishing schedule that allows you to plan the publication of prepared designs.
 Such a feature also helps to ensure that all scheduled posts are consistent with the company's brand and visual identity.